 Replying to Emails

-When you directly reply to an email using your mail client (e.g., GMail, Apple Mail, Outlook) the email is sent to CO.LAB Mentor Network Support.
+When you directly reply to an email using your mail client (e.g., GMail, Apple Mail, Outlook) the email is sent to CO.LAB Program and Mentor Network Platform Support.
 We attempt to reply within 24 hours.

 Some replies can be directly and immediately handled automatically.
 If you reply to one of these emails, we'll processes and forward the email as if you replied using the platform.
 You can identify these emails by the inclusion of the direct reply notice at the bottom of the email:

 We try to "do the right thing", based on the type of email being replied to: